 STRINGS (VIOLIN, VIOLA, CELLO, SUZUKI METHOD)

 Guitar & UkUlele

 Mrs. McCormack is an Illinois native and grew up in Bloomington.
-She received her B.S. degree in Music Education from Illinois State University, and has taken various music education refresher courses from ICC in Peoria.
+She received her B.S. degree in Music Education from Illinois State University, and has taken various music education courses from ICC in Peoria.
 She is also a Certified Teacher for the Suzuki Method, having received her certification from the University of Wisconsin.
 Mrs. McCormack lived in Peoria for many years, where she taught music, mainly violin, to students from Pre-K to upper Elementary, for the Peoria School District.
 When Mrs. McCormack retired, she continued to share her love of musical instruments to students by opening The Master’s Touch School of Music, where she gave violin, viola, cello, guitar, ukulele, piano and voice lessons to students of all ages.
-She also played the cello for the Peoria Pops Orchestra for 2 years.
-Back in Bloomington/Normal again, Mrs. McCormack is ow teaching strings again to students of all ages.
+She also played the cello for the Peoria Pops Orchestra for two years.
+Back in Bloomington/Normal again, Mrs. McCormack is now teaching strings, piano and voice to students of all ages.